 For by one offering He has perfected for all time those who are sanctified.
 Hebrews 10:14

 No burnt sacrifices, ceremonies, or Old Testament law-keeping are now necessary to atone for our sins.
 Under the New Covenant, Christ’s sacrifice covers us in a permanent righteousness, perfecting us before God once and for all.

 His divine power has granted to us all things that pertain to life and godliness, through the knowledge of Him who called us to His own glory and excellence… 2 Peter 1:3

 Once saved, we no longer fend for ourselves.
 Jesus graciously empowers us to live for Him, through the guidance of the Holy Spirit.
-Knowledge of Him and His grace allows us to lead holy, full lives.
+Knowledge of Him and His grace sanctifies and allows us to lead holy, full lives.

 4. He Blesses